-What is the melting point and life applications on melting process ?
+What is the melting point? & Life applications on the melting process

 The melting point

-Each substance has a definite melting point which is used to differentiate between different substances, Different solids have different melting points, where some soild substances have low melting points such as wax, butter and ice.
+Each substance has a definite melting point which is used to differentiate between different substances, Different solids have different melting points, where some solid substances have low melting points such as wax, butter & ice.

-Tungsten has extremely high melting point, And it is used in the filaments for the light bulbs, If you have a mixture of several solid substances, melting is a way by which some substances (with lower melting points) can be separated from others (with higher melting points).
+Tungsten has an extremely high melting point, and it is used in the filaments for the light bulbs, If you have a mixture of several solid substances, melting is a way by which some substances (with lower melting points) can be separated from others (with higher melting points).